What Are the Low-Key Signs That Reveal a Person’s True Character?

 5. Empathy

-The capacity to understand and relate to another person’s emotions is known as empathy.
-Empathic persons are sensitive to the feelings of others and are ready to lend a hand when others are struggling.
+Empathy refers to the capacity to understand and relate to another person’s emotions.
+Empathic people are sensitive to others’ feelings and ready to lend a hand when others are struggling.
 A person is compassionate and kind-hearted if they consistently seem to understand your feelings without you having to explain them.

 A friend’s capacity to support you during your time of need is evident when they lend you their ear when you’re anxious or agitated.